usluenes/ROS/README.md

 3. Filter out the false positives from the sensor due to sensor noise.

 ### Part 2
-Problem Definition:

-you will create a new message type called BoxHeightInformation.msg, which contains a place holder called “box_height” which is a floating point number.
+Problem Definition: Create a new message type called BoxHeightInformation.msg, which contains a place holder called “box_height” which is a floating point number.
 This way you can share detected box height information with other ROS nodes in your application.